WKTU: WKTU (1996–present)

-At 6 p.m. on February 9, 1996, WYNY switched its stunting to a heartbeat sound effect, promoting the launch of a new format coming the following day at Noon.
+At 6 pm on February 9, 1996, WYNY switched its stunting to a heartbeat sound effect, promoting the launch of a new format coming the following day at noon.
 At that time, WKTU was relaunched on 103.5 FM with a dance-based CHR format; WKTU's first song was "Gonna Make You Sweat" by C+C Music Factory.
-The station went to number one in the Arbitron ratings.
+The station went to number one in the Arbitron ratings in their first monthly ratings report with the new format.
 Drag performer RuPaul co-hosted mornings with Michelle Visage, Lisa Taylor and Freddie Colon around this period, further helping their ratings.
 Sean "Hollywood" Hamilton and Goumba Johnny made their debut at night, and after much success, were moved to mornings in January 1998.
-By 2002, the moderate amount of rap played on the station was gone and the station evolved into more of a Rhythmic Hot AC.
+By 2002, the moderate amount of rap played on the station was gone and the station evolved into more of a rhythmic hot AC.

 On May 31, 2006, WKTU announced that actress/comedian Whoopi Goldberg would become the station's new morning host, and that the station would serve as the flagship station for her syndicated morning show.
 Her show, which aired mostly on AC and Rhythmic outlets in the United States, especially those owned by WKTU's now-parent company Clear Channel Communications, began on July 31, 2006.
-The news of Goldberg being named 'KTU's new morning star, and the departures of popular afternoon drive DJ "Broadway" Bill Lee and late night hostess Jewelz in June 2006, led to talk that KTU might switch formats (some suspected an upbeat female targeted Hot AC-type direction similar to sister station KBIG/Los Angeles) with Goldberg's arrival.
+The news of Goldberg being named 'KTU's new morning star, and the departures of popular afternoon drive DJ "Broadway" Bill Lee and late night hostess Jewelz in June 2006, led to talk that KTU might switch formats (some suspected an upbeat female targeted hot AC-type direction similar to sister station KBIG/Los Angeles) with Goldberg's arrival.
 WKTU management insisted that there were no plans to flip formats, even with Goldberg in mornings.
 Another surprise move was the reunion of former KTU morning hosts Sean "Hollywood" Hamilton and Goumba Johnny, who hosted afternoons on the station beginning September 5, 2006.
 Hamilton continues to host the syndicated shows the Weekend Top 30 and the Remix Top 30 heard in cites across America and around the world.

-However, on September 9, 2006, after many format flips by Clear Channel of other radio stations throughout the country, WKTU took on the upbeat Rhythmic AC direction by playing only popular current rhythmic material, as well as increasing the airplay of older rhythmic sounds such as soul, disco and freestyle.
+However, on September 9, 2006, after many format flips by Clear Channel of other radio stations throughout the country, WKTU took on the upbeat rhythmic AC direction by playing only popular current rhythmic material, as well as increasing the airplay of older rhythmic sounds such as soul, disco and freestyle.